 When designing a home for a family of four, thoughts of baby-proofing, durable upholstery, and easy-to-clean floors naturally creep in.
 However, just because a home is made for a family doesn't mean it can't still be elegant, a point proven by this gorgeous 8,600 square foot Lincoln, Nebraska home designed by Brianna Michelle Design.

-The six-bedroom home boasts a stunner of an entry, a two-story great room, a playroom, and a gym.
+The six-bedroom home boasts a stunner of an entry, a two-story great room, a playroom, and a home gym.
 Though originally built in 2003, this show-stopping home was remodeled in 2019 for a family who relocated from Florida.

 "Sunshine was important, and we didn’t want them to have to leave it behind," Brianna Sheehan, design principal of Brianna Michelle Design tells MyDomaine.
 "Maximizing the natural light was one of the priorities for us during the design process.
-When we started, the home was very traditional: lots of oak, wainscot, and closed, defined spaces.
-As part of the renovation we made the home more transitional with a classic aesthetic."
+When we started, the home was very traditional: lots of oak, wainscot, and closed defined spaces.
+As part of the renovation, we made the home more transitional with a classic aesthetic."

 Keep scrolling to see how this luxurious home keeps it kid-friendly without sacrificing style.

-Though the home was only built in 2003, Sheehan led a massive renovation to customize the home for the family's needs, even in the entryway.
+Though the home was only built in 2003, Sheehan led a massive renovation to customize the space for the family's needs, even in the entryway.
 They extended the entry out five feet and created an open two-story great room for a high-impact entry with plenty of sunshine.

 "This was key to bringing in the natural light and enlarging the view of the backyard to be seen from the entry," Sheehan explains.
 "The takeaway here is that you can make one change work for more than just one space.
 For example, the additional five feet impacted the exterior, the entryway inside, as well as the great room."

-The great room basks in neutral colors but the floor-to-ceiling windows and bold fireplace makes a huge statement.
+The great room basks in neutral colors but the floor-to-ceiling windows and the bold fireplace makes a huge statement.
 For a designer like Sheehan, having input from the very beginning made a huge difference in the design of the home.